Grand Rounds Lecture Series

 8:30-9:00 am

-Neither the speakers nor the planners for Grand Rounds have any relevant financial relationships to disclose.
+Neither the speaker nor the planners for Grand Rounds have any relevant financial relationships to disclose.

 Upcoming Grand Rounds

-• Glaucoma presentation: Drs.
-Brian Nguyen & Marcus Turner
+• Cornea presentation: Drs.
+Whitney Lomazow & Marcus Turner

 The University of Washington School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.